peterhinch/micropython-msgpack/README.md

 The un-extended module conforms to the MessagePack specification.
 Consequently messages may be exchanged between systems using different MessagePack modules including applications written in non-Python languages.
-If the extension module is to be used in such applications, a matching extension will be required by the foreign language party.
+If extension modules are to be used in such applications, a matching extension will be required by the foreign language party.

 The MessagePack specification does not distinguish between mutable and immutable types.
 Consequently the non-extended module will be unable to